 Your first step should be to choose a destination, or at least narrow if down to the type of destination you fancy exploring on your bike.

-For inspiration, take a look at all the cycling destinations we've written about, here, or our article on the best cycling destinations in Europe for 2020 and the best cycling weekend destinations in Europe may be useful.
+For inspiration, take a look at all the cycling destinations we’ve written about, here, or our article on the best cycling destinations in Europe and the best cycling weekend destinations in Europe may be useful.

 Once you’ve decided where, compare some different tours.
 Think about the price (and what’s included/excluded for that) and deposit.
 Also consider the cancellation, policy and any single supplements.

 2. What kind of cycling holiday do you want?